- Still great value for money

 The updated device is slightly faster.
 I swapped the two devices in and out of a 40-inch Samsung TV while streaming content from Netflix, Crunchyroll and BBC iPlayer on a Nexus 6 smartphone and BT Home Hub router.

 When running the two devices on the 2.4GHz frequency, content universally loaded two to five seconds faster on the newer Chromecast.
-I didn’t notice a massive improvement in either speed or picture quality moving onto the 5GHz frequency, although the new Chromecast maintained its lead on loading times.
+I didn’t notice a massive improvement in either speed or picture quality moving onto the 5GHz frequency, although the new one maintained its lead on loading times.

-Unlike the Nvidia Shield TV or Amazon Fire TV, the Chromecast can’t stream 4K content; it streams at a maximum 1080p resolution.
-You’ll need a Chromecast Ultra if you want that extra resolution.
+Unlike the Nvidia Shield TV, the Chromecast can’t stream 4K content; it streams at a maximum 1080p resolution.

 If you own a first-generation Chromecast, then you probably don’t need to upgrade.
 This is more a refinement than a reimagining of Google’s streaming stick.
 Its only notable improvements are a few under-the-hood performance upgrades and increased application support.